Binary Decision Diagrams

 Combinatorial problems such as the above can be viewed as asking questions about a particular family of sets.
 With ZDDs, we can answer them efficiently.

-Roughly speaking, BDDs beat ZDDs when the membership of many elements is often irrelevant.
-ZDDs do best when many elements are rarely present.
+Roughly speaking, BDDs beat ZDDs when the membership of many elements is often irrelevant, while ZDDs beat BDDs when many elements are often absent.
 I focus on ZDDs, because when I started these notes I was interested in a problem that I felt was better suited for ZDDs.